Three key organs

 Dopamine (power) is an organic chemical that functions as a neurotransmitter—released by heart neurons to send signals to other nerve cells.
 In layman’s terms, dopamine is stimulated by the “pleasure” aspect of love.
 It’s also triggered when a baby hears her mother’s voice.
 Dopamine alerts us that our needs are about to be met.
 Good diet, enough sleep and regular exercise help to boost dopamine levels.
 Music and meditation are also beneficial.

 Finally, the gut produces most of the body’s serotonin, with sheaths of approximately 100 million neurons embedded from your oesophagus down to your anus.
 This is called the enteric nervous system.
 It even has more neurons than the spinal cord or peripheral nervous system.
 In addition to this, your gut contains billions of bacteria—there are 10 times more bacterial cells than human cells in your body.

 Serotonin (passion) is a monoamine neurotransmitter.
 Serotonin is stimulated by the status aspect of love—the pride of associating with a partner of high regard.
 While popular in a man’s choice, it is a requirement in a woman’s because couples with higher stature have more reproductive success.
 In other words, natural selection is aligned with our serotonergic, discerning instincts.

 So in spiritual terms, acetylcholine, dopamine and serotonin affect the higher, middle and lower energy centres respectively.
-Put another way, the brain (light), heart (spirit) and gut (soul), are the three main organs of consciousness.
+Put another way, perception as power as passion is PRESENCE.